foundersandcoders/ws-tdd-node-server/README.md

 module.exports = router;
 ```

-Add an `if` branch, the condition should be if the url property of the request object matches `'/'`;
+Add an `if` branch for our home route:

 ```javascript
 const router = (req, res) => {